stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 ## Folders and files

-Like Unity®, Xenko projects are stored in a directory that contains:
+Like Unity®, Stride projects are stored in a directory that contains:

 * the project ``.sln`` solution file, which you can open with Game Studio or any IDE such as Visual Studio